 Konqueror is a web browser, file manager and document viewer that used to be at the heart of the KDE desktop environment.
-It has been neglected and unmaintained for years as of 2020.
+It has been neglected and unmaintained for years as of 2020 (a bit like this website's MediaWiki software, which looks like a Wikipedia page from 2013).
 It is practically useless as a web browser, alright as a file manager and kind of pointless as a document viewer.

 The Web Browser

 Konqueror is, as of version 5.0.97 using KDE Frameworks 5.73.0, a horrible web browser.

 Konqueror can use three different page rendering engines:

 - WebKit, the default rendering engine

 - KHTML, the rendering engine Apple forked into WebKit, which Google in turn was forked into the Blink rendering engine used by all Chromium-based web browsers,

 Konqueror will not even render most pages if KHTML is chosen has rendering engine.
 Most pages will stall at 25% or 33% trying to load the page.